numlinalg/RLinearAlgebra.jl/docs/src/tutorials/consistent_system/consistent_system_configure.md

 # Create the solver recipe by combining the solver and the problem data
 solver_recipe = complete_solver(kaczmarz_solver, solution, A, b);
 ```
-However, again, this step can also be skipped and directly pass the
+Again, this step can also be skipped and directly pass the
 solver config `kaczmarz_solver` into the function that can solve the system.